joaorodriguesz/joaorodriguesz/README.md

 ### :space_invader: May the Force be with you!
-:books: Acadêmico de ciência da computação | UNESC
+:books: Computer science academic | UNESC

 <div>
   <a href="https://github.com/joaorodriguesz">